nxp-imx/imx-sm/sm/doc/rn_cl.md

 SM-414: Early device init errors not retained {#RN_DETAIL_SM_414}
 ----------

 During device init, early error responses were overwritten with DEV_SM_SUCCESS.
 This would cause additional init steps to be run and possibly bus error.
-Code restructured to no do this overwrite.
+Code restructured to not do this overwrite.

 SM-417: Config updates for mx952evkrpmsg.cfg {#RN_DETAIL_SM_417}
 ----------